swiftlang/vscode-swift/docs/remote-dev.md

-# Visual Studio Code Remote Development
+# Visual Studio Code Dev Containers

-[VSCode Remote Development](https://code.visualstudio.com/docs/remote/containers) allows you to run your code and environment in a container.
+[VSCode Dev Containers](https://code.visualstudio.com/docs/remote/containers) allows you to run your code and environment in a container.
 This is especially useful for Swift when developing on macOS and deploying to Linux.
 You can ensure there are no compatibility issues in Foundation when running your code.
 The extension also works with [GitHub Codespaces](https://github.com/features/codespaces) to allow you to write your code on the web.

 ## Requirements

-As well as installing the Swift extension, you must install Docker on your machine to run the remote container in.
-See the [Visual Studio Code documentation](https://code.visualstudio.com/docs/remote/containers) for more details.
+As well as installing the Swift extension, you must install Docker on your machine to run the dev container in.
+See the [Visual Studio Code documentation](https://code.visualstudio.com/docs/devcontainers/containers) for more details.

 Next, install the [Remote Development extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) that contains extensions for working in remote environments in VSCode.
-If you only want to work with remote containers (and not use the SSH or WSL containers), you may want to only install the [Remote Development Container extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) instead.
+If you only want to work with dev containers (and not use the SSH or WSL containers), you may want to only install the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) instead.

 ## Running in a container